-The current year saw a decrease in turnover of £1,359,375 from £10,636,270 to £9,276,895 due largely to the increased demand from the medical sector experienced in 2020, driven by the global pandemic, moving back to a more normalised level.
-A high level of activity on new projects continues and will help drive revenue growth from new products next year and beyond.
-Gross margins have improved slightly year on year but will remain under pressure due to ongoing pricing pressures from key customers and the challenges presented by the continued global supply chain challenges and freight costs.
+The current year saw an increase in turnover of £83,465 from £9,276,895 to £9,360,360 with the demand returning to more normalised pre-pandemic levels.
+There continues to be a high level of activity on new projects which will help drive revenue growth from new products next year and beyond.
+Gross margins have improved year on year but will remain under pressure due to ongoing pricing pressures from key customers and the challenges presented by the continued global supply chain challenges.

-In addition, administration expenses have increased year on year due to the ongoing investment in staff and increased expenditure for services provided by the parent undertaking.
+In addition administration expenses have increased year on year due to the ongoing investment in staff in a highly competitive labour market.

-The results for 2021 have further secured the business with a platform from which we can embark upon the growth aspirations we have for future years.
+The results for 2022 have further secured the business with a platform from which we can embark upon the growth aspirations we have for future years.

-The successful year has ensured that liquidity overall remains strong, even after remittances to our Parent Company and the Company continues to have the appropriate headroom to enable it to move forward into the coming year and continue to execute the strategic growth plans established for Accutronics Limited.
-We have continued to invest in inventory levels, resulting in an increase of inventory of £584,968 during the year to help mitigate risks presented by the global supply chain issues caused by the pandemic.
+We have continued to invest in inventory levels, resulting in an increase of inventory of £159,762 during the year to help mitigate risks presented by the global supply chain issues caused by the pandemic.